erdem/django-marshmallow/README.md

 ### Notice: The stable version is not avaiable.
-Currently, it's rototype and still developing.
+Currently, it's prototype and still developing.
 Feel free to contribute ideas and PRs.

 This is a package that making serialization for django model objects and major python data types.
 It is a wrapper for [marsmallow package](https://marshmallow.readthedocs.io).
 The main aim is serialize the django model class objects.